JadeJaber/jadejaber.github.io/_posts/articles/2017-02-22-small-file-detection-on-hdfs.md

 ---
 published: true
 layout: post
 excerpt:  Small file detection on HDFS
 categories: articles
 tags:
+  - hortonworks
+  - hadoop
+  - storage
+  - debug troubleshooting optimization
   - hdfs
-share: true
 ---
 To determine the existence of small files in the cluster, please do follow below steps.